De Zeven Provincien Class (LCF) Air Defence and Command Frigates, Netherlands

 "The Boeing Harpoon surface-to-surface missile system is installed on the raised deck."

 In April 2006, the Dutch government placed an order for four Thales Naval Nederland Sirius LR-IRST long-range dual-band infrared search and track systems for the vessels.
-Sirius will be installed on top of the mast tower.
-The system will provide horizon search capability against sea-skimming missiles.
-Sirius will be delivered between 2008 and 2011.
+Sirius was installed on top of the mast tower.
+The system provides horizon search capability against sea-skimming missiles.
 Thales Mirador electro-optic surface surveillance system is also fitted.

 The ship's sonar system is the Atlas Elektronik DSQS-24C hull-mounted search and attack sonar.